MicrosoftDocs/win32/desktop-src/tablet/ianalysisstatus-getappliedchangesregion.md

 ---
-Description: 'Retrieves the region of the document that corresponds to changes that were made in the IInkAnalyzer object''s context node tree as a result of ink analysis.' ms.assetid: '25d511fb-ba2d-4c46-8a8c-8bb4187c9a5c'
+Description: Retrieves the region of the document that corresponds to changes that were made in the IInkAnalyzer objects context node tree as a result of ink analysis. ms.assetid: 25d511fb-ba2d-4c46-8a8c-8bb4187c9a5c
-title: 'IAnalysisStatus::GetAppliedChangesRegion method'
+title: IAnalysisStatusGetAppliedChangesRegion method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAnalysisStatus::GetAppliedChangesRegion method